The Scoutmaster: Creation

 Rockwell set out to create a painting dedicated to the Scoutmasters of the United States.
 In 1953, he visited the 4th National Scout jamboree at Irvine Ranch.
 Rockwell, who used photographs as a source for his paintings, was staging a photo shoot at the jamboree.
 He approached a Scoutmaster from Oakland and asked him for four boys to pose for a photo.
 One of the four chosen was Howard Lincoln who would become the chairman of Nintendo of America and later the CEO of the Seattle Mariners.
+Lincoln is directly to the right of the campfire.
 The four Scouts set up tents and built a fire in the middle of a 90 F day.
 Rockwell found a professional Scouter at the jamboree headquarters to pose as the Scoutmaster for the all-day photo shoot.

 Later that year, Lincoln and the other three Scouts each received a $25 check and a letter from Rockwell asking them to sign a release.
 Over the course of the next three years, Rockwell turned the daytime pictures into a nighttime painting.
 The tents in the painting were modified to be civilian tents with guylines and sidewalls instead of military-style pup tents.
 It debuted as the 1956 Boy Scout Calendar published by Brown & Bigelow.